pkErbynn/StatlerWaldorfCorp.EcommerceCatalog/StatlerWaldorfCorp.EcommerceCatalog/doc.md

-intro
----
+# Service Discovery

 service discovery particularly valuable in dynamic, scalable microservices environments where services need to be robust and adaptable to changes and failures.

-how the Catalog Service discovers the Inventory Service at runtime:
 ---
+## How the Catalog Service discovers the Inventory Service at runtime

 1. Service Registration: